 One major fund activity was the sponsorship of a seat or plaque on the wall for £25.
 The main red velvet curtains were contributed by Mantles fish and chip shop.
 Time could well be spent looking around the auditorium , reading the names of sponsors.

-The theatre was recently refurbished thanks to the generosity of members and the community, with a complete overhaul of seats and curtains.
+The theatre was refurbished in 2016 thanks to the generosity of members and the community, with a complete overhaul of seats and curtains.

 Building the Theatre